sgauthamr2001/EE2003-Computer-Organisation/a2/README.md

 ## HowTo

-Fork this repostiry (`EE2003-2021/a2`) into your namespace so that you can edit and push changes.

 The `run.sh` script performs all the steps required to compile and test your code.
-It assumes the RISCV toolchain is installed in a certain path as set up on the Jupyter server for the course.
+It assumes the RISCV toolchain is installed.
 If you install on your own system you need to make the appropriate settings.

-**IMPORTANT**: do not rename files or create new files - otherwise the auto-grader will not recognize it.
-Even if you change the `.drone.yml` file, the system will repeat the tests with different configuration files, and your changes will most likely not be recognized then.

-Once you have confirmed that your code passes all the tests, commit all the changes, tag it for submission, and push to your repository.

-## Date

-Due Midnight, Sep 10, 2021